Sichuan-Shaanxi Soviet Union General Monument Forest Memorial Hall: Liu Bojian Martyr Statue Garden

 Liu Bojian (1895–1935), a native of Pingchang, Sichuan, graduated from the Oriental Labor University in Moscow.

-In 1921, he and Zhou Enlai initiated the organization of the Young Communist Party of China; in 1922, he became a member of the Communist Party of China; in 1928, he was sent to the Soviet Union to study military affairs and attended the Sixth Congress of the Communist Party of China; at the end of 1931, he participated in leading the Ningdu Uprising; in March 1935, he was unfortunately wounded and arrested while leading his troops to break out of the siege, and died in a heroic death on March 21, 1935.
+In 1921, he and Zhou Enlai initiated the organization of the Communist Youth League of China; in 1922, he became a member of the Chinese Communist Party (CCP); in 1928, he was sent to the Soviet Union to study military affairs and attended the 6th National Congress of the Chinese Communist Party; at the end of 1931, he participated in leading the Ningdu Uprising; in March 1935, he was unfortunately wounded and arrested while leading his troops to break out of the siege, and died in a heroic death on March 21, 1935.
 Liu Bojian was the deputy head of the General Political Department of the Second Group Army of the Nationalist Army, director of the Political Department of the Soviet Workers' and Peasants' Red Army School, director of the Political Department of the 5th Red Army Corps, deputy head of the Propaganda Department of the General Political Department of the Military Commission of the Chinese Revolutionary Army, etc. He wrote poems such as "Walking with Shackles", "Moving to Prison" and "Moonlight Night in Prison", etc. On February 9, 2011, Liu Bojan was named one of the "Double Hundred" Communist Party Members among the Characters.

 The Liu Bojian Martyr Statue Garden is located 85 meters in front of the Yingming Monument.
 Standing 36 meters long and 24 meters wide in the Ginkgo Forest Garden, the statue of the martyr is a full-body statue made of red granite and is 3 meters high.
 The statue is shaped according to the portrait of the martyr before his death.
 Dressed in a suit, lined with a vest, and tied with a tie, he stands on the top of the mountains, holding a book in his left hand, his right hand in his trousers pocket, and his eyes staring into the distance.
 It symbolizes the martyrs' adherence to the study of Marxism–Leninism, their firm commitment to the revolutionary road, and their lofty revolutionary aspirations and firm revolutionary beliefs.
 The front is engraved with the five characters "Martyr Liu Bojian" written by Comrade Deng Xiaoping, and the back is engraved with a brief introduction to the life of the martyr.
 From here, you can not only witness the heroic appearance and sculpture art of the martyrs but also appreciate the style and connotation of the handwriting of the great men.